adrianyadav/jekyll-netlify-cms/_posts/2020-02-13-how-to-create-a-blog-for-your-client-part-1.md

 add /admin to your site and login, e.g. <https://adoring-murdock-f38c3d.netlify.com/admin>

-Finally you should get the below:
+You should get the below:

 ![](/img/uploads/netlify-admin.png)